QUINTIX/HTML-Passphrase-Hasher/README.md

 and may prove entirely unnecessary...

-In fact it might be found to be a dumb idea once someone with a cryptography background gives it a look, but got me an A in a java course and have recieve complements on (at least the idea of) it so far from a professional java dev and a CISSP, so I am running with it.
+In fact it might be found to be a dumb idea once someone with a cryptography background gives it a look, but got me an A in a java course and have I received complements on (at least the idea of) it so far from a professional java dev and a CISSP, so I am running with it.